argoproject/Argo/docs/users/posting.rst

 The standard WordPress site allows you to add a featured image to display at the top of each story page, as a thumbnail for each post on the homepage, etc. Largo extends this by allowing you to feature not just static images, but many kinds of media content (video, slideshows, and other embedded media).

 Featured media will display at the top of the post page between the byline and the main text.
 For best visual results use a landscape-shaped image (or other media) with a width of 1170px.
-Featured images will also displayas cropped thumbnails on the home page or section page associated with the post.
+Featured images will also display as cropped thumbnails on the home page or section page associated with the post.
 Note that featured videos, embed codes, and galleries will not display a home/section page thumbnail.

 To add featured media, in the edit screen of your post click the Set Featured Media button.
 This opens a modal window where you have some options:

-- You can enter embed code from YouTube, Vimeo, and other embeddable video sources, or from slideshows and other embeddable content.
+- You can enter embed code from any type of embeddable content.
 If you add a Title, Caption, and Credit, they’ll appear along with the embedded media.
 - Featured video allows you to enter a Video URL from YouTube, Vimeo, or another video hosting service.
 If the embed code is not pulled in automatically you can enter it in the Video embed code field.
 You can add a custom thumbnail image for display on the home/section page, but note that the custom thumbnail won't display on the post page in place of the video itself.
 - Featured image is typically used to include a "hero" image at the top of the post.
 For best results use a landscape image with a width of 1170px.
 - Featured gallery enables you to build a carousel of images.
 Select multiple images from the Media Library, or upload new images to use in the gallery.

 When uploading images you can click the Select Files button in the Upload Files tab, or just drag and drop images into the modal window.
 When using images for any purpose, make sure to add Alt Text to meet accessibility requirements for visually impaired website users.

+With all featured media you can add a title, caption, and other descriptive information for display with the media on the post page.

 Taxonomies
 ------------------

 Taxonomies are a way to label and organize the posts on your site.
 Taxonomies activated by default in Largo include Categories, Tags, and Post Prominence.
-There are two optional taxonomies, Series and Post Types, that can be enabled through the Appearance > Theme Options > Advanced menu.
+Two optional taxonomies, Series and Post Types, can be enabled through the Appearance > Theme Options > Advanced menu.

 Taxonomies do two important things: